-- Communicated to our suppliers, via our online supplier portal, our compliance efforts with the Rule and the need for supplier input and cooperation. - Conducted a survey of direct suppliers of the company who provide components and parts for those of our products with potential 3TG content utilizing the Conflict Free Sourcing Initiative's (CFSI) Conflict Minerals Reporting Template (CMRT). - Provided access to training materials for suppliers who received the CMRT template. - Reviewed supplier survey responses and identified for follow-up those responses that were incomplete or inconsistent. - · Compared smelters identified by our suppliers to the list of conflict free smelters produced by the CFSI.
+- Communicated to our suppliers, via our online supplier portal, our compliance efforts with the Rule and the need for supplier input and cooperation. - Conducted a survey of direct suppliers of the company who provide components and parts for those of our products with potential 3TG content utilizing the CFSI's Conflict Minerals Reporting Template (CMRT). - Provided access to training materials for suppliers who received the CMRT template. - · Reviewed supplier survey responses and identified for follow-up those responses that were incomplete or inconsistent. - Compared smelters identified by our suppliers to the list of conflict free smelters produced by the CFSI.

-Design and Implement a Strategy to Respond to Identified Risks
+Leverage Established Strategy to Respond to Identified Risks

-- Continued to leverage a management reporting dashboard to summarize and evaluate the results of our supplier surveys, and periodically shared the dashboard with senior leadership. - Followed-up on incomplete and inconsistent supplier survey responses. - Sent up to six additional follow-up letters and contacted via other means (telephone, electronic mail), as appropriate, those suppliers who did not respond to our survey requests.
+- Continued to use a management reporting dashboard to summarize and evaluate the results of our supplier surveys, and periodically shared the dashboard with senior leadership. - Followed-up on incomplete and inconsistent supplier survey responses. - Sent follow-up letters and contacted via other means (telephone, electronic mail), as appropriate, those suppliers who did not respond to our survey requests.